-The Wheal Grey Engine House is in a good state of repair and it stands on private ground.
-Please do not enter before permission can be gained.
+The Wheal Grey Engine House is in a good state of repair and looks very inviting.
+But it stands on private ground.
+Please do not enter unless permission can be gained.

 Once again I must state this site is on Private Land and should only be entered with permission.